angular-dashboard-framework/angular-dashboard-framework/README.md

 # angular-dashboard-framework

-> Dashboard framework with Angular.js and Twitter Bootstrap.
+> Dashboard framework with Angular.js and Twitter Bootstrap use Foundation CSS.

 The api of angular-dashboard-framework (adf) is documented [here](http://sdorra.github.io/angular-dashboard-framework/docs/).
 A getting started guide can be found [here](https://github.com/sdorra/angular-dashboard-framework/wiki/Getting-started).
-Follow me ([@ssdorra](https://twitter.com/ssdorra)) on twitter for latest updates and news about adf.

-## Demo

-A live demo of the adf can be viewed [here](http://sdorra.github.io/angular-dashboard-framework/).
-The demo uses html5 localStorage to store the state of the dashboard.
-The source of the demo can be found [here](https://github.com/sdorra/angular-dashboard-framework/tree/master/sample).

-A more dynamic example can be found [here](https://github.com/sdorra/adf-dynamic-example).

 ## Build from source